 4. DIY Confetti-Stuffed Turkey

-Not only is this a fun craft to keep small hands occupied (grown-ups will have to help out with the hot glue gun), but it also makes an adorable centerpiece for the kids table.
+Not only is this a fun craft to keep small hands occupied (grown-ups will have to help out with the hot glue gun), but it also makes an adorable centerpiece for the kids table, so it’s one of the more useful Thanksgiving activities if you’re hosting.
 Just don’t be surprised if they want to rip the bird open after dinner to see all the confetti inside.

 6. Fall Harvest ‘I Spy’ Game